AppleBottom/catagolue-reloaded/README.md

 Right now, the following changes are implemented:

 1. On object pages:
    a.
-Organize sample soup links by soup symmetry.
+Display sample soups in a pop-up for easy copying/pasting.
    b.
-Display sample soups in a pop-up for easy copying/pasting.
+Add links to the hauls containing the sample soups.
    c.
-Add links to the hauls containing the sample soups.
+Encode object in RLE format for easy copying/pasting.
    d.
-Encode object in RLE format for easy copying/pasting.
+Encode object in SOF format for easy searching on Pentadecathlon.com.
    e.
-Encode object in SOF format for easy searching on Pentadecathlon.com.
+Add breadcrumbs navigation links.
    f.
-Add breadcrumbs navigation links.
+Add LifeWiki/Life forum/Google search links.
    g.
-Add LifeWiki/Life forum/Google search links.
+Add links to SVG images.
    h.
-Word-wrap long apgcodes.
+Allow collapsing/expanding comments.
    i.
-Add links to SVG images.
+Always display apgcode, even for named objects.
    j.
-Allow collapsing/expanding comments.
-   k.
-Always display apgcode, even for named objects.
-   l.
 Identify (some) objects appearing in Jason Summers' jslife-20121230
       collection.
-   m.
+   k.
 Generate correct soups for the following symmetries not supported by the
       server:
          * AB_1x256_Test
          * AB_2x128_Test